Bargain-hungry shoppers buy less on weekend before Christmas

 SOME CHEER

 Still, some retailers seem to be faring well.
-Chad Hastings, general manager of Town East Mall in Mesquite, Texas, said the department stores in his mall told him sales this weekend were better than expected.
-The mall is anchored by Penney, Macy's Inc, Dillard's Inc and Sears.
+Chad Hastings, the general manager of Town East Mall in Mesquite, Texas, said the department stores in his mall told him sales this weekend were better than expected.
+The mall is anchored by Penney, Macy's Inc (M.N), Dillard's Inc (DDS.N) and Sears (SHLD.O).

+"We expect the next two weeks to pick up a lot of the slack," Topeka Capital Markets analyst Dorothy Lakner wrote in a note on Monday.

+Lakner said she expects Tiffany & Co (TIF.N), Fossil Group Inc (FOSL.O) and apparel retailers Lululemon Athletica Inc (LULU.O) and Zumiez Inc (ZUMZ.O) to do better than others.

 Retailers caught a break from Mother Nature.
 Despite a winter storm that hit major Midwestern markets such as Chicago and Detroit, no event was severe enough to disrupt holiday shopping in any part of the country, said Evan Gold, a senior vice president at Planalytics, a weather consulting firm in Berwyn, Pennsylvania.